roger-/bside-firmware/README.md

 Make sure your unsolder the wires you used for flashing and recalibrate your unit.

+**Note**: for some reason after flashing, my unit would read large capacitances and showed odd behaviour.
+After leaving it alone for day these issues went away, strangely.

 # References
 * https://www.eevblog.com/forum/testgear/$20-lcr-esr-transistor-checker-project/
 * https://www.eevblog.com/forum/testgear/bside-esr02-pro-transistor-tester-(teardown-quick-test)/